captureplanning.com Learn about proposal writing and business development

 2. Write attention-grabbing headlines.
 This is very important.
 People are overloaded with information, so they skim read -- particularly on the Internet.
 If your headline doesn't get their attention everything else may go unread.
 Your headline will often highlight your principle selling position.

 3. Write a list of all the features of your product or service then translate each of these into a benefit for the customer.
 One way to do this is to look at each feature in turn then ask yourself "So what?"
 Imagine you're a customer; why should you care about this feature?
 Ask yourself, "What will it do for me?"
+For example, don't just say that you product is fast (a feature) tell the customer that it will give them more free time (a benefit).
+Better still, paint a picture of them using their free time to go to the beach, read a book, or relax.

-4. Write copy that emphasises the benefits in a way that makes an emotional connection.
+4. Write copy that emphasizes the benefits in a way that makes an emotional connection.
 For example, let's say you're selling toothpaste.
 A feature might be that it contains fluoride.
 Sure, but that's boring.
 Rather, say it "Lessens Tooth Decay!" or even better: "Brush with Boffo and Avoid the Dentist's Drill!"
 See?
 You've turned a dull feature into a strong emotional benefit linked to people's fear of dental procedures.
 Isn't that more effective than "Contains fluoride"?

 5. Start with your strongest selling points.
 The first few paragraphs are particularly important.
 Use them to create a desire for your product or service by briefly touching on the major benefits it will bring the customer.
 You don't have to go into too much detail up front as you can expand on these benefits later.
 Do try to get your big guns in early, though.